d-montenegro/MetadataGatherer/README.md

 ### Storing Metadata

-The logic to store and retrieve normalized metadata into DB is isolated in module _store_manager.py_.
-It exposes the class _MetadataStoreManager_, with two public methods:
+The logic to store and retrieve normalized metadata into DB is isolated in module _storage_manager.py_.
+It exposes the class _MetadataStorageManager_, with two public methods:
  * store_metadata: stores a sequence of _Metadata_ objects
  * retrieve_metadata: retrieves a sequence of _Metadata_ objects